arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/image-orientation/orientation-content.md

 ---
-title: Using the IMU to determine orientation of the Giga Display Shield
+title: Using IMU to determine orientation of the Giga Display Shield
 description: 'Learn how to use the shields IMU to determine the orientation of the Giga Display Shield'
 author: Benjamin Dannegård
 tags: [Display, IMU, orientation]